nus-cs2113-AY2122S2/tp/docs/team/Anvitha-r.md

 * Edited contents in the UG for continuity purposes
 * Fixed the bugs in the UG according to the feedback from pe2 dry run
 * Add images and screenshots to ease the readability
-* updated help commands
+* Updated help commands
-* updated required sections whenever necessary
+* Updated required sections whenever necessary

 ## **DG contributions:**